rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 is represented by all the code of `A` that has not a `private` scope.
 Whereas, if a method of `B` simply refers an instance of `A` among its parameters, the shared code will be represented only by the signatures of `public` methods of `A`.

-It is important to note that the degree of dependency between `A` and `B` it is directly proportional to the probability that if `B` is changed, `A` should be changed accordingly.
+It is important to note that the degree of dependency between `A` and `B` is directly proportional to the probability that if `B` is changed, `A` should be changed accordingly.

 ![Dependency formula](/assets/2017-04-10/degree_proportionality.png)